What can parents do to help stop sibling rivalry?

 “Elyse picked up that toy first.
-She’s going to play with it right now and then you can have a turn.
-But Elyse, if you would like to share the toy with Evelyn now, that’s your choice.
+She’s going to play with it right now, and then you can have a turn.
+But, Elyse, if you would like to share the toy with Evelyn now, that’s your choice.
 I think it would be really nice of you, but it’s up to you.”

 When they come to me to play mediator about anything (not just about sharing), I resist the temptation to throw solutions at them and instead ask what they think they should do.
 The result has been that they work a lot more out between themselves without coming to me at all.
 That means IT’S WORKING!

-I hope these suggestions help you and — if your children are fighting constantly— I hope they start getting along better soon.
+I hope these suggestions help you and — if your children are constantly fighting — I hope they start getting along better soon.

 Of course, what works in my house may not be the best for yours, but that won’t stop me from sharing what it is helping me anyway!

 I love this!
 I have three kids, close in age and while I feel like they do get along really well…I love some of these insights.
 I will definitely pick up the book you suggested.
 Thanks!